Government Medical College, Shivpuri

-Shrimant Rajmata Vijayaraje Scindia Medical College is a full-fledged tertiary Medical college in shivpuri, Madhya Pradesh.
-It was established in the year 2018.
+Shrimant Rajmata Vijayaraje Scindia Medical College is a full-fledged tertiary medical college in Shivpuri, Madhya Pradesh.
+It was established in the year 2017.
 The college imparts the degree of Bachelor of Medicine and Surgery (MBBS).
 Nursing and para-medical courses are also offered.
-The college is affiliated to Madhya Pradesh Medical Science University and is recognized by Medical Council of India.
-The selection to the college is done on the basis of merit through National Eligibility and Entrance Test.
+The college is affiliated to Madhya Pradesh Medical Science University and is recognized by National Medical Commission.
+The selection to the college is done on the basis of merit through NEET.

 Location

 Shivpuri is in the Gwalior division of northwest Madhya Pradesh.
 It is 121 km from the city of Gwalior.
 The medical college is situated on the Agra Bombay Highway.

 Admission

 The college has an annual intake of 100 candidates for M.B., B.S.
-(Bachelor's degree in Medicine and Surgery).
+(Bachelor's degree in Medicine and Surgery.